enkidevs/curriculum/web/html/links-ii/image-mailto.md

 Header fields are added by writing their name followed by an equal sign and the field's value.

-> 💡 When adding the subject and/or the body, rather than using spaces between words it is recommended to write `%20`[1] in place of each space.
+> 💡 When adding the subject and/or the body, rather than using spaces between words it is recommended to write `%20` in place of each space.
+This is because URLs have strict syntactic rules[1].

 The order of the attributes does not matter.
 However, when using more than one attribute is important to separate each of them with a `&` (and) sign.
 The main e-mail is always separated with a `?` from the other field values.